dfinity/portal/docs/developer-docs/deploy/custom-domain.md

     | `CNAME`       | _acme-challenge.foo.bar.com | _acme-challenge.foo.bar.com.icp2.io |

     _Note:_ Some DNS providers do not require you to specify the main domain.
 For example, you would just have to specify `foo` for the first `CNAME` instead of `foo.bar.com`.
-2. `.well-known/custom-domains`:
+2. `.well-known/ic-domains`:
-    * Create the `custom-domains` file with the following content in the `.well-known` directory:
+    * Create the `ic-domains` file with the following content in the `.well-known` directory:
         ```
         foo.bar.com
         ```